-Join Joseph Lowery for an in-depth discussion in this video Understanding PHP editor essentials, part of Choosing a PHP Editor.
+Join Joseph Lowery for an in-depth discussion in this video Understanding PHP editor essentials, part of PHP: Choosing a PHP Editor.

 - One of the basic tenets of any craft, whether it's building a cabinet or building a website, is to choose the right application for the job, and to do that, you need to know the requirements for the job.
 In this lesson, we'll take a look at the core necessities for PHP coding.
 It almost goes without saying, but I'll say it anyway, in the interest of completeness.
 A PHP Editor is, at its core, a plain text editor that has to be able to read and write PHP-compatible files, and what makes a plain text file compatible is the extension, which, depending on the version you're working with, could be anything from the generic .php to .php3, 4, 5, even .phps.